This page is sponsored by:

 Range Defenders (1937)

-Max Terhune, Robert Livingston, and Crash Corrigan
+Max Terhune, Robert Livingston, and Ray Crash Corrigan

-The Three Mesquiteers--Max Terhune, Robert Livingston, and Crash Corrigan---rush to defend Stony's (Robert Livingston) brother from a trumped-up murder charge in Range Defenders
+The Three Mesquiteers (Max Terhune, Robert Livingston, and Crash Corrigan) rush to defend Stony's (Robert Livingston) brother from a trumped-up murder charge in Range Defenders

 Overland Stage Raiders (1938)

-Crash Corrigan, John Wayne, and Max Terhune
+Ray Crash Corrigan, John Wayne, and Max Terhune

 From Republic's Overland Stage Raiders, part of the Three Mesquiteers series.
 Also pictured are John Wayne and Max Terhune